-In meditation they feel cool air actually warm in the mouth, all the way down the throat and into the lungs, and back out.
+In meditation they feel cool air quickly warm in the mouth, all the way down the throat and into the lungs, and back out.
 They observe every thought precisely when a thought emerges like a slow liquid arrow and crosses through and out of the mind, and they do not cling to a self.
 To a story.
 Certainly not to some retrievable, gold-plated past.
 (Please do not cry to go there.
 It is both a sentimental and fascist delusion.)

 And some adepts die sitting up.
-Cessation is ambiguous.
-The flesh does not even degrade.
-Tap a monk's corpse and it bursts into tiny silver birds, conceptionless nonpermanence, rigpa shunyata dharmadatu-so many damned marble-mouthed formulations, so many words for wordlessnessor just the next hungry body.
+Cessation is ambiguous; the flesh does not even degrade.
+Tap a monk's corpse and it bursts into-what?
+Conceptionless nonpermanence.
+Rigpa shunyata dharmadatu, so many damned formulations, so many words for wordlessness-

+or just the next hungry body.

 Elvis's long-heralded return in '68, I think, after all of the hideous movies, was a moderate shock.
 I don't know, I guess I thought his hair and clothes would be mildly hippified, at the least, what with the Summer of Love and all that.

-But he dressed like a cartoon teddy boy, a fifties rocker shellacked in black leather, a superhero whose superhero brothers wore tight outfits too but could fly.
+But he dressed like a retro cartoon teddy boy, a fifties rocker shellacked in black leather, a superhero whose superhero brothers wore tight outfits too but could fly.

 Elvis couldn't fly.
 He had to manage on the ground in secret.